tmarktaylor/monotable/doc/features.rst

     width set for the column.
   - A formatted cell can be truncated to a width set for the column.
 Omission of text is indicated. |more_marker|
+  - The column width can be fixed.
+Short cells will be padded and justified.
   - The number of vertical lines in a cell can be limited. |max_cell_height|
     Omission of text is indicated.
   - Heading and cell vertical alignment is configurable. |heading_valign|